Saikat248/rksn_automate/README.md

 ```bash
 python3 -u ~/rksn_automate/start.py -m start.xyz -r act_atom.txt > output.log
 ```
+where `rksn_automate` repo is cloned in the $HOME directory of the user.

 The run command required a `act_atom.txt` file and an optional `constrain` file.
 Samples for the files are provided in the repository.